The Global Master of Industrial Management is a collaborative master between MIP Politecnico di Milano and Strathclyde

 The programme is taught entirely in English and students have the opportunity to study in a number of renowned universities across Europe and Asia.

 The GMIM is 50% content and 50% context related.
 In addition to the delivery of managerial content, the program facilitates and stimulates student participation in the cultural, economic and social life of each of the countries where study is undertaken.

 At the conclusion of the programme, students will be awarded with internationally recognised degrees from the partner universities including:

 - Master of Science (MSc) in Industrial Management from Strathclyde Business School

-- First Level Master degree: Global Master in Industrial Management from Politecnico di Milano
+- First Level Master degree in Global Master in Industrial Management from Politecnico di Milano

 - Master of Science (MSc) in Management, from Technische Universitaet Muenchen

 - Diplôme Grande Ecole, Master in Management from Toulouse Business School

 For most international specializing masters, MIP offers an intensive Italian language course during the first week of classes.
 Students have then the opportunity to attend a standard Italian language course (up to 40 hours) along the semester.

 Students will spend each of the three semesters at one of the partner institutions: starting in Glasgow, UK, and subsequently continuing with the second semester in Milan, Italy and the last one in either Munich (Germany), Beijing (China) or Toulouse (France).

 Students have the possibility of attending the 3rd semester and undertaking the master thesis in TUM School of Management, Germany.
 In order to receive the MSc degree from TUM School of Management, students have to undertake the third semester receiving 30 credits and also undertake the Master thesis there receiving another 30 credits.